-When you think of SEO metrics to track in your digital marketing dashboard, the first thing that comes to mind is probably visibility, right?
+When you think of SEO KPIs to track in your digital marketing dashboard, the first thing that comes to mind is probably visibility, right?

 What's the point of investing so much time, money and effort into a website if nobody sees it, after all.
 Well, boosting your site's visibility is just one of the many benefits of an SEO strategy.

-But now that you're thinking about metrics and KPIs for your SEO campaign, it might have occurred to you that there are many options available to measure when it comes to digital marketing; should you therefore try to track every single one?
+But now that you're thinking about KPIs and metrics for SEO campaign, it might have occurred to you that there are many options available to measure when it comes to digital marketing metrics; should you therefore try to track every single one?
 No.

 Your choice of metrics will depend on what kind of SEO tactics you deploy and where you stand in your SEO process.
 That's why measuring the wrong things, to begin with, can lead you to some costly mistakes such as choosing the wrong keywords or publishing duplicate content.